 Northside police officers raise awareness about the program throughout the year when they distribute Safeline magnets, bookmarks, and information during presentations at schools or in neighborhoods.

 "It is important to keep the public interested in the program," Carnes said.
-"Our Police Department works with the schools and District offices to make sure Safeline continues to help improve the safety and confidence in NISD schools."
+"The NISD Police Department works with the schools and District offices to make sure Safeline continues to help improve the safety and confidence in NISD schools."

 Safeline is an anonymous tip line available for anyone to report a safety concern.
 Safeline also can be used to report a crime or a violation of District policy.
-Simply call 397-SAFE (7233) or send a text message to SAFE@nisd.net.
+Simply call or text 397-SAFE (7233) or send an email to 397.SAFE@nisd.net.